polynomialai/polynomialai.github.io/lens/gettingStarted.md

 **Getting Started With Lens API**

-This Page will give you a good introduction to Lens.
-Before getting started with Lens, Follow Installation steps to install Lens.
+This page will provide you with an excellent introduction to Lens.
+Before you begin using Lens, make sure you've completed the installation instructions.

-Below are the code snippets to make a POST request and get the response back.
+The code snippets to make a POST request and receive the response are listed below.

 **Python**
 ```python